rjbetancourtc/agri-social-nav-vineyard/README.md

 </table>

 <p>
-  The numerical maximum-acceleration diagnostic and the constant success outcome are not criteria in the primary TOPSIS analysis.
-A two-dimensional Pareto projection is used for visualization, not as proof of dominance in the full criterion space.
+  Numerical maximum acceleration and the constant success outcome are not criteria in the primary TOPSIS analysis.
+The two-dimensional Pareto projection serves as a visualization of the full-criterion analysis.
 </p>

 <details>
-  <summary><strong>Core engineering contribution and scope</strong></summary>
+  <summary><strong>M4 implementation and experimental scope</strong></summary>

   <p>
-    The evaluated M4 strategy uses a longitudinal–lateral anisotropic proxemic field with front–rear symmetry, referenced to the nearest detected human, together with continuous velocity regulation.
+    The evaluated M4 strategy applies a longitudinal–lateral anisotropic proxemic field with front–rear symmetry, referenced to the nearest detected human, together with continuous velocity regulation.
-    The current description does not claim a guaranteed nonzero minimum escape velocity or multi-human influence aggregation.
   </p>

   <p>
-    The results characterize the evaluated Unity simulation scenarios.
+    The results characterize the evaluated Unity scenarios.
 Physical deployment, worst-case real-time behavior, and safety with real workers require separate validation.
   </p>
 </details>

-<h2 id="data-availability">Data Availability and Versioning</h2>
+<h2 id="data-availability">Data Availability</h2>

 <p>
-  The final navigation dataset is available under
+  The navigation dataset is available under
   <a href="./results/Data2/Results/"><code>results/Data2/Results/</code></a>.
   The separate computational benchmark is available under
   <a href="./results/Data2/ControllerBenchmark/"><code>results/Data2/ControllerBenchmark/</code></a>.
-  The 54 benchmark runs are not part of the 360-run navigation sample.
+  The 54 benchmark runs are separate from the 360-run navigation sample.
 </p>

 <p>
-  The revised manuscript also refers to Supplementary Table S1 for the complete scenario-specific statistical contrasts.
-That table must be checked and supplied as supplementary material; a reference to S1 in the manuscript does not mean that its file is already included here.
+  The manuscript also refers to Supplementary Table S1 for the complete scenario-specific statistical contrasts.
+Supply S1 with the manuscript supplementary material; its citation in the manuscript does not establish that its file is present in this repository.
 </p>

-<h2>Authors</h2>
+<h2 id="authors">Authors</h2>

 <table>
   <tr>